cornell-brg/hb-pytorch/tutorial.md

  - Introduction
  - Setup HB-PyTorch Development Environment with Emulation Layer
  - Vector-Increment Operator
- - Vector-Vector-Add Operator
- - (Fake) Auto Differentiation for VVAdd
+ - (Fake) Auto Differentiation for Vector-Increment
- - To Do On Your Own
+ - To Do On Your Own (Vector-Vector-Add)

 ### Introduction
 This tutorial will discuss how to setup development environemnt for HB-PyTorch, add a branch new operator to PyTorch for HammerBlade, and register auto-differentiation (backward pass) for your new operator.
 We start with HammerBlade _Emulation_Layer_, in which all interaction with HammerBlade hardware is emualted natively on x86.
 Similarly, HammerBlade device kernels are compiled for, and executed natively on x86 as well.
 If you have experience with iOS or Android development, building for Emulation Layer is analog to building for simulator in XCode.